Nogroth/FiberFitting/README.md

 ----It only processes the image located at the path written out in the code, not all the images in the cwd

-----The splitting algorithm doesn't work very well, and has been turned off.
+----The splitting algorithm occasionally fails to split apparently well-defined adjoined ellipses, for a currently unknown reason.

 ----The code to combine similar ellipses hasn't yet been written.